karuvally/luttappi/README.md

 plotting library to log data from system temperature sensors, plot the collected values and do generate useful information out of the collected data.

-Luttappi is still far from being completed, and even lacks a built in web server to output the data.
-Any help is highly appreciated.
+Luttappi is still far from being completed and any help is highly appreciated.
 Visit the issues section for the list of things that needs to be fixed.

 ### Prerequisites